 Tickets for Wycombe's Sky Bet League Two game at Luton Town on Tuesday 30th January (k.o.
-7.45pm) must be purchased in advance.
+7.45pm) are now sold out.

 The fixture was originally scheduled to take place on Saturday 6th January, but was rearranged due to both clubs' involvement in the Emirates FA Cup third round.

-This is an all-ticket match for Wanderers fans, meaning they must purchase in advance as no tickets will be available to buy on the night.
+This is an all-ticket match for Wanderers fans, meaning they must have purchased in advance and NO tickets will be available to buy on the night.

 By Adrian Wood

 Using the car?
 These are the recommended road directions

 Take the London bound M40 and then the M25 northbound (clockwise).
 Exit at Junction 21 then join the M1 motorway (signposted The North).
 Leave the M1 at Junction 11 and join the A505 towards Luton.
 Go through one set of traffic lights and at the 1st roundabout, turn right into Chaul End Lane.
 At the next roundabout turn left into Hatters Way.
 Whilst continuing down Hatters Way the ground will be seen on your left, although it is not accessible from this road.
 At the end of Hatters Way turn left and start looking for street parking from here on (the ground will now be on your left).